 top of page

-Firstly, it’s important to think about what values actually are in this context and how they are different to goals.
+Firstly, it’s important to think about what values actually are in this context and how they are different from goals.

 A metaphor can be helpful for this – values give us direction, like a compass point, whereas goals are more like the destination that the direction gets us to.